 Sound absorption is essentially when an object absorbs the soundwaves that try to bounce off of it, reducing the noise in a space.
 Ceiling tiles are manufactured with low-density materials like fiberglass, mineral wood or foam that will absorb airborne noise, creating additional soundproofing between floors and a more comfortable space within the room.
 Acoustic ceiling tiles from Kanopi by Armstrong can absorb up to 95% of ambient sound within a space.

 Adding additional materials in-between the floors helps to absorb sound, and the extra mass forces sound to pass through more layers.
-Adding additional wall protection material or underlayment along with flooring achieves more mass for better soundproofing.
+Adding additional wall protection material or underlayment along with flooring achieves more mass for better sound blocking.

 Sound blocking happens when a material literally blocks sound from traveling.
 Sound blocking ceiling tiles stop sound transmission and block noise from disturbing people in the rooms next door, above or below.

 How to soundproof a ceiling between floors

 When you’re deciding how to soundproof a drop ceiling, insulation is one of the first considerations.
 Insulating the space in between the structural ceiling and drop ceiling will create a barrier between the floors, not only helping to maintain temperature but also reducing sound transfer between floors.

 Install flooring underlayment

 Underlayment comes in a variety of materials, some better suited for reducing sound between floors than others.
 Common materials include cork sheet, polypropylene foam, felt and acoustic foam.

 This one is nice to plan for if you’re thinking about redoing the flooring in your building or home.
 Flooring underlayment is installed under the flooring whether wood, laminate, tile, linoleum or carpet.
 Choosing the proper underlayment for your flooring results in substantial soundproofing between floors.